 The Myo-Therapy & Physical Health Medical and/or Clinical Massage Distinction

-The Myo-Therapy & Physical Health characteristic of medical and clinical massage.
+The Myo-Therapy & Physical Health characteristic of medical and clinical massage preformed is as follows.

 - No lubricant is used, except in cases where classical massage techniques are part of the treatment or therapy.
 Therapy may also be performed clothed in many most cases.